 - Key information from the United Nations

-- Nuclear weapons are banned: what does this mean for Britain? – report summary from Acronym Institute and others
+- Nuclear weapons are banned: what does this mean for Britain? – report summary from Acronym Institute and others, January 2022

 - The Treaty on the Prohibition of Nuclear Weapons At A Glance (from ArmsContol.Org )